Available 24/7 • Free Consultation • No Upfront Fees

 Drunk driving cases are the exception.

-Under O.C.G.A. § 51–12-5.1(f), when a defendant “acted or failed to act while under the influence of alcohol or drugs… to that degree that his or her judgment is substantially impaired,” the cap disappears.
-Juries can award whatever amount they believe is necessary to punish the conduct and prevent others from doing the same.
+DUI is different.
+Under O.C.G.A. § 51-12-5.1(f), if the defendant “acted or failed to act while under the influence of alcohol or drugs… to that degree that his or her judgment is substantially impaired,“ there's no cap at all.
+The jury picks the number.

-Juries despise drunk drivers.
-The recklessness, the conscious choice to get behind the wheel — it all works in the victim’s favor.
-Punitive damages are assessed directly against the at-fault driver as the “active tort-feasor,” and their insurance carrier is obligated to pay the full verdict.
+Juries despise drunk drivers because of the recklessness and the conscious choice to get behind the wheel.
+It all works in the victim's favor.
+Punitive damages are assessed directly against the at-fault driver as the “active tort-feasor.“ Their insurer pays the full verdict.

 Holding Bars and Restaurants Liable: Georgia's Dram Shop Law

-Georgia gives victims another avenue: going after the establishment that kept pouring.
+But Georgia lets you go after the establishment that kept pouring.

-Under O.C.G.A.
-51–1-40, if a bar, restaurant, or liquor store served alcohol to someone who was noticeably intoxicated, and the employee knew or should have known that person was about to drive, the business shares civil liability for what happened next.
+Under O.C.G.A. § 51-1-40, any of these can be held civilly liable if they served alcohol to someone who was noticeably intoxicated, and the employee knew or should have known that person was about to drive:

-• The alcohol served caused or contributed to the crash
+• The alcohol they served played a role in the crash

-The Kermani Method includes investigating every DUI case for potential Dram Shop liability.
-An experienced Atlanta DUI accident lawyer will subpoena the bar’s surveillance footage, pull credit card statements, and take depositions from bartenders and patrons.
-This evidence must be preserved fast — tapes get overwritten, receipts vanish, and witnesses forget.
+The Kermani Method means investigating every DUI case for Dram Shop liability.
+We subpoena the bar's surveillance footage.
+Pull credit card statements.
+Take depositions from bartenders and patrons.
+This evidence must be preserved fast.
+Tapes get overwritten.
+Receipts vanish.
+Witnesses forget.

 The Difference Between Criminal and Civil DUI Cases

 A civil lawsuit is your tool, and it serves one purpose: financial recovery for your losses.
-It also carries a critical advantage — a lower standard of proof.
+It carries a lower standard of proof.

 Proving Intoxication Without a Breathalyzer